Disclaimer: I do not own Buffy the Vampire Slayer or Firefly, I think we all know who owns those masterpieces.

 Shepherd turned and put a hand on Seer's shoulder.
 "Not without him."

 Johnny used his gun to knock away Shepherd's hand.
-“I don't know you think you are but you can't just come in here take honest folk away like you own them.
+“I don't know who you think you are but you can't just come in here take honest folk away like you own them.
 Especially one that saved my daughter and wife from a group of bandits just last week.
 So walk out of here while you still can.”

 "Shepherd what are you doing?"
 The captain glanced at him, "These folks are going to be nice enough to let us go without bullet holes riddling our bodies.
 You are not allowed to take that boy.
 Beside I did not invite him on my ship."